The Importance of Oral Health Guidance & Dental Care

 Frequently Asked Questions

-At the moment, no. The goal of the new Oral Health in Comprehensive Cleft Care Guidelines, and the upcoming education resources from FDI, Haleon, and Smile Train, is to set the foundation for this grant program in the near future.
+At the moment, no. The new Oral Health in Comprehensive Cleft Care Guidelines and the upcoming education resources from FDI, Haleon, and Smile Train aim to lay the foundation for this grant program in the near future.
 Please stay in touch with Smile Train to learn when these become available.

 Can I volunteer to provide care around the world?

-Smile Train is not a volunteer-based organization that organizes medical missions.
-We provide grants to local cleft teams so they can provide sustainable and comprehensive care on an ongoing basis to families in their communities.
-If you are based in a country where we support local partners, please find the closest partner to you and reach out directly to see if you can assist with providing cleft care.
+Smile Train does not send medical volunteers on surgical missions.
+We give grants to local cleft teams so they can provide sustainable and comprehensive care on an ongoing basis to families in their own communities.
+If you are based in a country where we support local partners, please find the closest one to you and reach out directly to see if you can assist with providing cleft care.

 What should I do if I meet a child with a cleft?

 Please use the guidelines as a resource for providing local preventative and restorative care.
-Please also direct the family to the nearest Smile Train partner or write to info@smiletrain.org.
+You should also direct the family to their nearest Smile Train partner or write to info@smiletrain.org.

 Additional Questions?